glacials/dotfiles/README.md

 	git submodule update --init

-(which is the same thing as
+or if you like

 	git submodule init
 	git submodule update

-), which grabs current versions of all this repo's submodules.
+which both identically grab current versions of all this repo's submodules.
 You're done!

 To upgrade one submodule, `cd` to it and just